williamgasparzup/server-side-events/README.md

 # Server side events

-This project was made verify the behavior of some notification Server-Side Event implementation with React.
+This project was made to verify the behavior of some notification Server-Side Event implementation with React.

 ## Getting Started